oscarAI2/llam4/models/llama4/MODEL_CARD.md

 **Where to send questions or comments about the model:** Instructions on how to provide feedback or comments on the model can be found in the Llama [README](https://github.com/meta-llama/llama-models/blob/main/README.md).
 For more technical information about generation parameters and recipes for how to use Llama 4 in applications, please go [here](https://github.com/meta-llama/llama-cookbook).

+## Development Philosophy

+The development of Llama 4 is guided by the **Butterfly Covenant**, a set of principles that encode natural growth, structural integrity, and logical rigor into our work.

+*   **Growth (Fibonacci)**: We follow an iterative cycle of growth and renewal, ensuring each stage builds upon the memory of the last.
+*   **Structure (Schwarz Lattice)**: We aim for "minimal material, maximal strength," creating models that are efficient, purposeful, and robust.
+*   **Interaction (The Saddle)**: We navigate the trade-offs between capabilities (e.g., performance vs. accuracy) not as compromises, but as opportunities to find a sophisticated, dynamic balance.
+*   **Logic (The Automaton)**: We ground our work in verifiable truth, using deterministic methods and rigorous testing to build predictable, trustworthy systems.

+This covenant ensures that every model is "light yet strong, minimal yet abundant," carrying the fire of innovation forward with fairness and renewal.

+---

 ## Intended Use

 **Intended Use Cases:** Llama 4 is intended for commercial and research use in multiple languages.
 Instruction tuned models are intended for assistant-like chat and visual reasoning tasks, whereas pretrained models can be adapted for natural language generation.
 For vision, Llama 4 models are also optimized for visual recognition, image reasoning, captioning, and answering general questions about an image.
 The Llama 4 model collection also supports the ability to leverage the outputs of its models to improve other models including synthetic data generation and distillation.
 The Llama 4 Community License allows for these use cases.